symfony-cmf/routing-auto/README.md

 and licensed under the [MIT License](LICENSE).

 This component automatically creates and manages routes for configured persisted document classes.
+This library contains all implementation agnostic code.

 ## Requirements

-* Symfony 2.2.x
 * See also the `require` section of [composer.json](composer.json)

 ## Documentation